lispcord/lispcord/README.md

 The [examples] folder contains some more ideas on how to get started :)

-#### NOTE: this is not-even alpha quality software, a lot of the api is chaning
+#### NOTE: this is not-even alpha quality software
-rapidly, use at own risk!
+a lot of the api is changing rapidly, use at own risk!

-#### NOTE2.0: recently we axed the Pipe system, please re-adjust your bots to use
+#### NOTE2.0: recently we axed the Pipe system
-the new API going forwards.
+please re-adjust your bots to use the new API going forwards.
 As it turned out, the pipes worked well for small bots but had the penchant to bloat in complexity rather quickly, and weren't particularly fast :D